'Incel' Groups & The Reason They Hate Women For Refusing Sex

 Self-described incels see themselves as victims wronged by women, who they accuse of denying them sexual intercourse, and as lacking influence in the dating market.
 The most extreme incels support rape and other modes of violence against women.

-The community grew out of the pickup artist (PUA) movement, which advocates manipulative strategies to pick up women, according to the Southern Poverty Law Center.
-However, many incels reject the link to PUAs as they claim the latter is too humanizing of women, the New York Times reports.
+The community grew out of the pickup artist (PUA) movement, which advocates manipulative strategies to pick up women, according to the Southern Poverty Law Center in the US, which tracks hate speech.
+However, many incels reject the link to PUAs as they claim the latter is too humanising of women, the New York Times reports.

 Advertisement

-Incels also share ideological similarities with the Men's Rights Movement, a group that believes feminism and other social justice movements have led to the oppression of men, although incels focus solely on sex.
+Incels also share ideological similarities with the Men's Rights Movement, a group of men who believe that feminism and other social justice movements have led to the oppression of men, although incels focus solely on sex.

 What is an "incel rebellion"?